daattali/shinyscreenshot/README.md

 ---

 {shinyscreenshot} allows you to capture screenshots of entire pages or parts of pages in Shiny apps.
 Can be used to capture the *current* state of a Shiny app, including interactive widgets (such as plotly, timevis, maps, etc).
-The captured image is automatically downloaded as a PNG image.
+The captured image is automatically downloaded as a PNG image, or it can be saved on the server.

 **Need Shiny help?
 [I’m available for consulting](https://attalitech.com/).**<br/> **If you find {shinyscreenshot}